 Our revenues are highly dependent on our clients primarily located in the Americas and EMEA and our industrybased verticals.
-Worsening economic conditions or factors that negatively affect the economic health of geographies and markets in which we have a presence could reduce client demand for our services.
+Worsening economic conditions, including interest rate hikes, inflation, recession or other changes in economic conditions, that negatively affect the economic health of geographies and markets in which we have a presence could reduce client demand for our services and affect the cost of our operations.

 Our revenues are concentrated in geographies in the Americas, including the United States, and EMEA, including the United Kingdom.
-During the nine months ended December 31, 2021, 52%, 34% and 14% of our revenues were derived from the Americas, EMEA, and the rest of the world, respectively.
+During the fiscal year ended March 31, 2022, 52%, 35% and 13% of our revenues were derived from the Americas, EMEA, and the rest of the world, respectively.
 During the fiscal year ended March 31, 2021, 48%, 37% and 15% of our revenues were derived from the Americas, EMEA, and the rest of the world, respectively.
 If the economies in the Americas and EMEA weaken or slow, pricing for our services may be depressed and our clients may reduce or postpone their technology spending significantly, which may in turn lower the demand for our services and negatively affect our revenues and profitability.
 Any adverse impact on these local economies may have an adverse impact on the growth of our business, financial condition and results of operations.